hedche/ansible-laptop-ups-alerts/README.md

 # Laptop UPS Alerts (LUPSA)

-This playbook sets up your laptop to monitor if it's on AC power.
-If it switches to battery power it will send an alert.
+This playbook sets up your laptop to monitor if it's on AC power or not.
+Alerts can be sent a variety of ways.

 ### Is this for me?
 If you answer yes to the following questions then it might be what you need: